 did you know?

-As one of Montreal's finest hospitals, St. Mary's has a proud heritage of serving the community for over 70 years.
+As one of Montreal's finest hospitals, St. Mary's has a proud heritage of serving the community for 90 years.
 From its beginning as a 45-bed institution formally established in the Shaughnessy House in downtown Montreal, (now the Canadian Centre for Architecture), St. Mary's has grown into a dynamic 271-bed hospital located on Lacombe Avenue in the Côte-des-Neiges district.
 It offers primary and secondary care and is also a teaching hospital affiliated with McGill University.

 John F. Kennedy and his wife Jackie attended the St. Mary's Hospital Ball, in 1958, when he was Senator of Massachusetts.

 Lab Accreditation College of American Pathologists (CAP)

 St. Mary's Hospital Center Department of Laboratories is the only hospital laboratory in Quebec that has been accredited by the College of American Pathologists (CAP) since 1995.
 This level of accreditation advocates excellence in the practice of pathology and laboratory medicine, including the highest standards of inspection, quality control, proficiency testing and multiple levels of verification.